pcah/pca-scaffold/docs/pypi_release_checklist.md

 # PyPI Release Checklist

+## Before Your First Release

+You better visit PyPI to make sure your package name is unused.

 ## For Every Release

-0. Check out release branch, merge all changes from master/main to release
+0. Check out release branch, merge all changes from master/main to release.

-1. Update HISTORY.md
+1. Update HISTORY.md.

     Be noticed that github workflow will generate a changelog for you automatically.